sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 * #### Be on a lookout for online tools used to search for projects on github

 Tools like http://issuehub.io/ https://gauger.io/contrib and https://www.codetriage.com/ make it so easy to scan through the many projects out there to tackle.
-I personally like http://issuehub.io/ because it's pretty intuitive and I think it's the one I've been using even way after the festival had passed.
+I personally like http://issuehub.io/ because it's pretty intuitive and I think it's the one I've been using even way after the festival had passed

-## Your own open source projects or projects you maintain can also benefit.
-Here's how

-ore detailed information (because I'm writing this out of excitement) please see <https://hacktoberfest.digitalocean.com> for more details.
+For more detailed information (because I'm writing this out of excitement) please see <https://hacktoberfest.digitalocean.com> for more details.